Crocodylia: Feeding

 Crocodilians are largely carnivorous.
 The diets of species varies with snout shape and tooth sharpness.
 Species with sharp teeth and long, slender snouts, like the Indian gharial and Australian freshwater crocodile, are specialized for snapping fish, insects, and crustaceans.
 Extremely broad-snouted species with blunt teeth, like the Chinese alligator and the broad-snouted caiman, are equipped for crushing hard-shelled molluscs.
 Species whose snouts and teeth are intermediate between these two forms, such as the saltwater crocodile and American alligator, have generalized diets and opportunistically feed on invertebrates, fish, amphibians, reptiles, birds and mammals.
 Though mostly carnivorous, several species of crocodilian have been observed consuming fruit, and this may play a role in seed dispersal.

-In general, crocodilians are stalk-and-ambush predators, though hunting strategies vary between species an their prey.
+In general, crocodilians are stalk-and-ambush predators, though hunting strategies vary between species and their prey.
 Terrestrial prey is stalked from the water's edge, and grabbed and drowned.
 Gharials and other fish-eating species sweep their jaws from side-to-side to snatch prey; these animals can leap out of water to catch birds, bats and leaping fish.
 A small prey animal can be killed by whiplash as the predator shakes its head.
 When foraging for fish in shallow water, caiman use their tails and bodies to herd fish and may dig for bottom-dwelling invertebrates.
 The smooth-fronted caiman will leave water to hunt terrestrial prey.